gardener/gardener/docs/concepts/admission-controller.md

 The Resource Size Validator checks arbitrary incoming admission requests against a configured maximum size for the resource's group-version-kind combination.
 It denies the request if the object exceeds the quota.

+> [!NOTE]
+> The contents of `status` subresources and `metadata.managedFields` are not taken into account for the resource size calculation.

 Example for Gardener Admission Controller configuration:
 ```yaml
 server: